Froze-ing by the Pies

 Canada’s news is a mess.
 A self interested, divisive, and profit-fixated news business has bred a corrosive and deepening distrust not just of the media, but of our democratic institutions themselves.
 Many see this this crisis of the fourth estate as an existential threat to a bedrock of democratic decision-making.

 In Tomorrow’s News, Marc Edge lays out some of the new forms of journalism that are emerging in the post-print, digital-first world.
-The bad include “dark money” funded non-profits, such as the US news outlet Richmond Standard, which have been rushing into the breech with “pink slime”.
-The good include community co-operatives, such as CHEK-TV in Victoria, B.C., the Prince Albert Daily Herald, and CN2i in Quebec City.
-Tomorrow’s News also explores the potential of tax vouchers as a financing mechanism for local news organizations.
+The bad include “dark money” funded non-profits, such as the US news outlet Richmond Standard, which have been rushing into the breech with “pink slime.”
+The good include worker co-operatives, such as CHEK-TV in Victoria, B.C., the Prince Albert Daily Herald, and CN2i in Quebec.
+Tomorrow’s News also explores the potential of a voucher system as a financing mechanism for local news organizations.

 People will always be news hungry; journalism isn’t going away, Marc Edge argues.
 The news organizations that thrive in the post-print world will be the ones that are able to shift their support base, and revenues, from advertisers to readers.